flatiron/restful/README.md

 To define relational data in restful you will have to:

- - Define the relationship in the resource itself using the resourceful `Resource.parent()` API.
+ - Define the relationship in the resource itself using the resourceful `Resource.parent()` API
  - Create a new router based on the resource(s)

 restful will then properly reflect the relational properties of your resources into the routing layer.